Skip to content

 3. Be curious and ask questions.
 Residency is the time to demonstrate the core medical knowledge you have mastered and apply it to patient care discussions.
 It is also a time to be curious and ask questions when clinical presentations or lab results do not neatly fit into the textbook description.
 Use your present knowledge as the foundation to continue to build and grow your medical knowledge.
 After all, medicine is a commitment to lifelong learning.

 4. Decide to make the day matter.
 Venturing into something new can be overwhelming.
-Without a clear plan and strategy, stress and overwhelm sets in.
+Without a clear plan and strategy, stress and overwhelm set in.
 You can make the decision that each day matters.
 Set the intention to put a new strategy in place and then track the results.
 Maybe you want to build in 30 minutes of reading each day.
 Maybe you want to hone your presentation skills.
 Maybe you want to build your confidence when speaking with patients and families.
 As your day unfolds look for time, even 15 minutes, to do something that will advance for your success.

 5. Don’t go it alone.
 Most likely you had friends in medical school who you studied with and shared the challenges of medicine.
 In the midst of starting a new program or even a new year, you might be tempted to go it alone.
 You may not have figured out who you can trust and who will support you.
 Isolation is never the answer to combat overwhelm, frustration, stress and the pressure of residency.
 Isolation only leads you down the path to physician burnout.
 Stay connected to family and friends who love and want the best for you.
 Then look for peers and colleagues to add to your network.
 Next, expand your reach to preceptors and mentors who can support your medical journey.

 Residency is the best time to set yourself up for lifelong success.
 Creating habits and practices that support you is beneficial today and for the future.
-It is completely natural to retreat after 24-hour shifts, high acuity patient loads and feeling overwhelmed.
+It is completely natural to retreat after 24-hour shifts, high acuity patient loads, and feeling overwhelmed.
 Instead of trying to figure it out on your own, develop the habit of connecting with mentors and coaches to assist you in recognizing your strengths and owning your value because medicine needs your gifts and talents.

 Image credit: Shutterstock.com